 The Read Manufacturer/Device ID instruction is very similar to the Release from Power-down / Device ID instruction.
 The instruction is initiated by driving the /CS pin low and shifting the instruction code "90h" followed by a 24-bit address (A23-A0) of 000000h.
-After which, the Manufacturer ID for Winbond (EFh) and the Device ID are shifted out on the falling edge of CLK with most significant bit (MSB) first as shown in figure 29.
-The Device ID values for the W25Q16CL is listed in Manufacturer and Device Identification table.
-IDs can be read continuously, alternating from one to the other.
+After which, the Manufacturer ID for Winbond (EFh) and the Device ID are shifted out on the falling edge of CLK with most significant bit (MSB) first as shown in figure 27.
+The Device ID values for the W25Q40CL is listed in Manufacturer and Device Identification table.
+If the 24-bit address is initially set to 000001h the Device ID will be read first and then followed by the Manufacturer ID.
+The Manufacturer and Device IDs can be read continuously, alternating from one to the other.
 The instruction is completed by driving /CS high.

-Figure 29.
+Figure 27.
 Read Manufacturer / Device ID Diagram

-6.2.32 Read Manufacturer / Device ID Dual I/O (92h)
+9.1.30 Read Manufacturer / Device ID Dual I/O (92h)

-The Read Manufacturer / Device ID Dual I/O instruction is an alternative to the Read Manufacturer / Device ID instruction that provides both the JEDEC assigned manufacturer ID and the specific device ID at 2x speed.
+The Manufacturer / Device ID Dual I/O instruction is an alternative to the Read Manufacturer/Device ID instruction that provides both the JEDEC assigned manufacturer ID and the specific device ID at 2x speed.

 The Read Manufacturer / Device ID Dual I/O instruction is similar to the Fast Read Dual I/O instruction.
 The instruction is initiated by driving the /CS pin low and shifting the instruction code "92h" followed by a 24-bit address (A23-A0) of 000000h, 8-bit Continuous Read Mode Bits, with the capability to input the Address bits two bits per clock.
-After which, the Manufacturer ID for Winbond (EFh) and the Device ID are shifted out 2 bits per clock on the falling edge of CLK with most significant bits (MSB) first as shown in figure 30.
-The Device ID values for the W25Q16CL is listed in Manufacturer and Device Identification table.
+After which, the Manufacturer ID for Winbond (EFh) and the Device ID are shifted out 2 bits per clock on the falling edge of CLK with most significant bits (MSB) first as shown in figure 28.
+The Device ID values for the W25Q40CL are listed in Manufacturer and Device Identification table.
+If the 24-bit address is initially set to 000001h the Device ID will be read first and then followed by the Manufacturer ID.
 The Manufacturer and Device IDs can be read continuously, alternating from one to the other.
 The instruction is completed by driving /CS high.